Arkine/cra-graphql/README.md

 7. **ready**: No request is in flight for this query, and no errors happened.
 Everything is OK.
 8. **error**: No request is in flight for this query, but one or more errors were detected.

+If the network status is less then 7 then it is equivalent to data.loading being true.
+In fact you could replace all of your data.loading checks with data.networkStatus < 7 and you would not see a difference.
+It is recommended that you use data.loading, however.